LastAeon77/django-react-nginx-docker-deploy/README.md

 YOU DON'T NEED TO UPLOAD THE WHOLE FRONTEND FOLDER

 We don't want to burden the server with expensive npm build process.
-So we will only need to upload the .next folder.
+So we will only need to upload the .next folder and the package.json and package-lock.json folder.

 If you are using classic react, the folder name may change, and you will need to adjust accordingly.